 boys and girls, and for different age groups, so siblings may not always be able to live

-together.
+together in the same cottage.
 We will place each child in the best cottage for his or her individual growth.
 Siblings

 You do not have to worry about your child being active at Boys and Girls Country.
 If you don’t already know what their skills and interests are, we will provide plenty of opportunities to find out!
-We have basketball, volleyball, dances, parties (including a special birthday party just for them),
+We have basketball, volleyball, dances, parties (including a special birthday party just for them), music lessons, and so much more.
+There is even a pool with a slide where students can go swimming with supervision.

 In the summer, if they are 15 years old, they can work as an apprentice on campus and earn money.
 We can go to summer camp, mission trips, or take a trip with your cottage.
 Some of our